 REST API (see below) for online predictions.

-The AI Platform REST API provides RESTful services for managing jobs, models, and versions, and for making predictions with hosted models on GCP.
+The AI Platform REST API provides RESTful services for managing jobs, models, and versions, and for making predictions with hosted models on Google Cloud.

 You can use the Google APIs Client Library for Python to access the APIs.
 When using the client library, you use Python representations of the resources and objects used by the API.
 This is easier and requires less code than working directly with HTTP requests.